 IX CURRENT DEVELOPMENTS

-ADNOC announced in April 2018 that it is offering six oil and gas concessions in a competitive bidding round with bids due in the fourth quarter of 2018.
+ADNOC announced in May 2019 that it is offering five major exploration blocks in a second competitive bidding round with bids due in the fourth quarter of 2019.

 1 James Comyn and Patricia Tiller are partners at Hunton Andrews Kurth LLP.